Woolworths-MarketPlus/nextjs-technical-test/README.md

    - When users choose values for _all_ variant options, you should determine which _Variant_ matches that selection.
    - Once a specific variant is identified:
-     - Update the **price** displayed on the page to reflect that variant’s price (if you decide to store variant-specific pricing).
+     - Update the **price** displayed on the page to reflect that variant’s price.
      - Update the **carousel image** to match the selected variant (you’ll find the relevant image index in each variant).

 3. **Handle Out-of-Stock Variants**
    Some variants are marked as `outOfStock`.
-Decide how you want to handle or indicate this in your UI.
-For instance, you might disable their Select options or show a label.

-4. **Keep it User-Friendly**
-   We want a minimal yet clear UI that lets users see how changing the Select options impacts the price and the displayed image.
+We need to reflect this in our UI by:

+   - **Disabling** the corresponding option if all other selected variant options lead to an out-of-stock variant.
+   - **Adding** `" - Out of Stock"` to the end of that option’s label.

+   For example, if the variant **“Single - Black”** is out of stock and the user has already selected **“Single”**, then in the **“Colour”** Select, the **“Black”** option should be disabled and labeled **“Black - Out of Stock”**.

+4. **Validate Selections & Show Toast**

+- If the user clicks **Add to cart** but has not selected one or more variant options:
+  - Display an error message in red underneath each Select that does not have a chosen value.
+For example: "Please select an option."
+  - Once the user selects a valid value in that Select, hide the error message for that field.
+- If **all** variant options are selected and the user clicks **Add to cart** open a [Toast](https://ui.shadcn.com/docs/components/toast) with:
+  - **Title:** `You've added {Product Name} - {Variant Name} to your cart.`
+  - **No description** is needed.

+> [!IMPORTANT]
+> Just like for the Select you are expected to use the shadcn/ui Toast component: https://ui.shadcn.com/docs/components/toast

 ## Expectations